laderast/RBootcamp_old/chapter3.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:e6843338b8
 ## Quick Quiz about Chaining Comparisons

 Which statement should be the larger subset?
+Try them out in the console if you're not sure.

 *** =instructions
 - `filter(biopics, year_release > 1980 & type_of_subject == "criminal")`